Mahmoud-Saeed-Mahmoud/code_snippet_manager/README.md

    - Use the search bar to find snippets by title or content
    - Filter by category or language using the dropdown menus
    - Results update in real-time as you type

+3. **Customizing Themes**:
+   - Use the theme selector in the top-right corner
+   - Choose from various syntax highlighting themes
+   - Changes apply instantly to all code snippets
+   - Theme selection persists during your session

 ## Technologies Used